zangles/MDA/README.en.md

 * `update()`
 * `delete()`

-They avoid the overload of having 50 specialized methods within the repository.
+They avoid the overhead of having 50 specialized methods within the repository.

-Complex queries are NOT mixed here; they go in Queries.
+Data queries are NOT mixed here; they go in Queries.

-Simple searches are NOT mixed here; they go in Finders.
+Model retrieval is NOT mixed here; they go in Finders.

 ---